selena0391/bootcamps_edu/README.md

 PyPDF2  | Provides functions for working with PDF documents (create, read, edit). tabula  | Provides functions for working with PDF documents (create, read, edit). pandas  | Used for working with data sets.
-It has functions for analyzing, cleaning, exploring, and manipulating data. numpy  | Describe it. matplotlib  | Describe it. psycopg2  | The PostgreSQL database adapter for the Python programming language. seaborn  | Based on matplotlib.
+It has functions for analyzing, cleaning, exploring, and manipulating data. numpy  | Library for Python, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.. matplotlib  | Plotting library for Python programming language and its numerical mathematics extension NumPy. psycopg2  | The PostgreSQL database adapter for the Python programming language. seaborn  | Based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics. scipy  | Contains modules for optimization, linear algebra, integration, interpolation, special functions, signal and image processing.